jahar-nc/terminal-demo/README.md

 The shell is what the terminal uses to read commands and go and execute them.
 It is turing complete.
 Indeed many scripts are written that solely use the shell.
 There are many different shells, but typically the default is `bash` (Bourne again shell).
 This doesn't mean it's the best shell out there, just the most common.
+Some of the examples hear assume you are using `bash`.
+Those areas will be marked with a †

 # Filesystem Hierarchy (Standard)